winterland1989/Action.js/README_COFFEE.md

 exampleAction.go (data) -> ...
 ```

-There's a combinator that fire an Action actionA immediately and return a Action actionB, it's Action.freeze, during the pending stage all the continuation are saved, after actionA are resolved with valueA, pass continuation to actionB will resolved with valueA, you may find actionB is just a Promise in disguise, it's a memorized actionA, resolved only once.
+There's a combinator that fire an Action actionA immediately and return an Action actionB, it's Action.freeze, during the pending stage all the continuation are saved, after actionA are resolved with valueA, pass continuation to actionB will resolved with valueA, you may find actionB is just a Promise in disguse, it's a memorized actionA, resolved only once.

+Freeze an Action means collapse all previous action chain into a value, normally you won't be able to write a huge action chain (>1000 levels), but once you do(use some helper), you may come across stack overflow problems,
+use Action.freeze to avoid this problem.

 ```coffee
 # FileA will be read immediately, processA will pending